MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-management-for-enterprises.md

 <br />

-## Recommendations for devices joined to Azure Active Directory
+## Managing devices joined to Azure Active Directory

 Devices joined to Azure Active Directory (Azure AD) are managed using Mobile Device Management (MDM) policy from an MDM solution such as [Microsoft Intune](https://www.microsoft.com/cloud-platform/microsoft-intune).
 BitLocker Device Encryption status can be queried from managed machines via the [Policy Configuration Settings Provider (CSP)](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider), which reports on whether BitLocker Device Encryption is enabled on the device.
 Compliance with BitLocker Device Encryption policy can be a requirement for [Conditional Access](https://www.microsoft.com/cloud-platform/conditional-access) to services like Exchange Online and SharePoint Online.